reubence/wanderlust-challenge/README.md

 * Node.js 18+
 * Docker and Docker Compose
+* Google AI Studio API key (for voice transcription)

 ### Setup

 1. Clone this repository
 2. Create a `.env` file based on `.env.example`
-3. Get a free API key from [OpenRouter](https://openrouter.ai/) for the voice transcription functionality
+3. Get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey) for the voice transcription functionality
+   - The transcription functionality uses Gemini 2.5 Flash or any other multi-modal model which can process audio files
+   - You'll need to update the API endpoint and request format in the code
-4. Add your OpenRouter API key to the `.env` file
+4. Add your API key to the `.env` file
 5. Start the application with Docker Compose:

 ```bash
 docker compose up
 ```

-4. The application should be running at http://localhost:3000 (if all issues are fixed)
+6. The application should be running at http://localhost:3000 (if all issues are fixed)

 ## API Endpoints